Series launch: Urban Age Debates – cities in the 2020s

 Towards the 15-minute city or the one-hour metropolis?

 Embracing Urban Culture

 Is the spectacle and unexpected in urban life at risk as cities become overregulated and commodified?

 Are new patterns of consumption an opportunity for reinventing urbanity?

 The events are designed as 60-minute moderated panel discussions with three or four high-ranking executives and experts.
-Their content is based on newly collected data and information.
-The virtual event is designed to be interactive and vivid: active participation of the audience is planned, as well as the inclusion of short video interviews and other materials.
+Their content is based on newly collected data and information, results of which may be found here.

 These will include leading urbanist, author and academic Richard Florida, artificial intelligence strategist Ayesha Khanna and business executive Janina Kugel; the Mayor of Paris Anne Hidalgo and urban leaders from Asian, Latin American and African cities; innovation and public value economist Mariana Mazzucato and pro-density author and urban researcher Edward Glaeser; award-winning designer Thomas Heatherwick and other leading architects and planners.
 All public sessions will be moderated by experienced media commentators including Camilla Cavendish, contributing editor of the Financial Times, and Jon Snow, anchor of Channel 4 News.